Load Distribution Analysis for Multi-Story Residential Foundations in Oʻahu

 Tradeoffs Homeowners Often Miss

-One of the biggest mistakes is assuming stronger concrete alone solves load issues.
+One of the biggest mistakes our foundation work experts noticed is assuming stronger concrete alone solves load issues.
 Increasing concrete strength does not compensate for poor soil support or improper footing placement.

 Another common tradeoff involves cost versus excavation depth.
 Shallow footings may reduce upfront costs, but on variable soils, they increase long-term risk.